-- You ask us to make an exception, including: - asking us to cover a Part D drug that is not on our Kaiser Permanente 2020 Comprehensive Formulary - asking us to waive a restriction on our plan's coverage for a drug (such as limits on the amount of the drug you can get) - asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier - You ask us whether a drug is covered for you and whether you satisfy any applicable coverage rules.
-For example, when your drug is on our Kaiser Permanente 2020 Comprehensive Formulary, but we require you to get approval from us before we will cover it for you - note: if your pharmacy tells you that your prescription cannot be filled as written, you will get a written notice explaining how to contact us to ask for a coverage decision - You ask us to pay for a prescription drug you already bought.
+- You ask us to make an exception, including: - asking us to cover a Part D drug that is not on our 2021 Comprehensive Formulary - asking us to waive a restriction on our plan's coverage for a drug (such as limits on the amount of the drug you can get) - asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier - You ask us whether a drug is covered for you and whether you satisfy any applicable coverage rules.
+For example, when your drug is on our 2021

+Comprehensive Formulary, but we require you to get approval from us before we will cover it for you

+- note: if your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision - You ask us to pay for a prescription drug you already bought.
 This is a request for a coverage decision about payment